 For each argument, a local variable named name is created, and assigned value.
 The option can be any of the options accepted by declare.
 When local is used within a function, it causes the variable name to have a visible scope restricted to that function and its children.
 If name is -, the set of shell options is made local to the function in which local is invoked: shell options changed using the set builtin inside the function are restored to their original values when the function returns.
-The restore is effected as if a series of set commands were executed to restore the values that were in place before the function.
 With no operands, local writes a list of local variables to the standard output.
 It is an error to use local when not within a function.
 The return status is 0 unless local is used outside a function, an invalid name is supplied, or name is a readonly variable.